Get,

 7 Myths Around Safe Sex Debunked!

-By Nikita Banerjee +2 more
+By Dr. Nikita Toshi +2 more

 When someone gets physically intimate with the other person, there is a good chance of spreading sexually transmitted diseases or STDs.
-To avoid this, practising safe sex must be encouraged.
+To avoid this, practicing safe sex must be encouraged.
 This is done using barriers like condoms (they are available for both males and females) or dental dams.
 However, there are many myths associated with safe sex.
 Most of them are untrue and they need to be evaluated for one’s better sexual health.

 Let’s Debunk Safe Sex Myths: